Samitti/Shooter-game/README.md

 To get a copy up and running follow these simple example steps:-
 - Clone `https://github.com/Samitti/Shooter-game` to your local machine.
 - cd into the Shooter-game directory
-- Run `yarn install` to install dependancies.
+- Run `npm install` to install dependancies.
-- Run `yarn webpack-dev-server` to run the game in `http://localhost:8080/`.
+- Run `npm start` to run the game in `http://localhost:8080/`.

 ## Author